rameezsajid/Landlord-Base/README.md

 - Updated Final Year Project, Adding New Features such as Report Generator
 - Rent2Rent ad posting feature implemented

+# About the Application
+Landlord Base is a property management application that allows users to be able to add, modify and delete property data as well as generate reports for each property.
+The property advertisement feature allows users to post and view property advertisements.

 # Firebase Usage
 Ensure you have a Firebase account and proceed to add your own **google services** file into the **app** folder in your Android Studio project, with out this Firebase will not be able to do login authentication.